MardiantoS/loan-prediction-model/README.md

 ## Citation

 If you use or reference this code in your work, please cite it as:

-"Mardianto Hadiputro, Loan Approval Prediction Models, GitHub repository, 2025.
-Available at: https://github.com/[your-username]/loan-approval-prediction"
+Mardianto Hadiputro, Loan Approval Prediction Models, GitHub repository, 2025.
+Available at: [https://github.com/MardiantoS/loan-prediction-model](https://github.com/MardiantoS/loan-prediction-model)

 ## Acknowledgments

 - Walter Reade and Ashley Chow for creating the Kaggle competition
-- The scikit-learn, TensorFlow, and PyTorch team for their machine learning libraries
+- The scikit-learn, TensorFlow, and PyTorch team for their excellent machine learning libraries